 But before either side takes drastic action, such as terminating a lease, abandoning the premises, or initiating litigation, landlords and tenants should openly discuss the issues.
 If each side understands the other’s needs, there may be a way to salvage the tenancy and preserve the landlord-tenant relationship.
 Here are the top things commercial landlords and tenants suffering financial impacts related to COVID-19 should consider:

 - What Does the Lease Say?
-Whether it is a commercially produced form lease or a custom drafted document, the analysis of options for both landlords and tenants should always start with the actual language of the lease.
+Whether it is a commercially produced form or a custom drafted document, the analysis of options for both landlords and tenants should always start with the actual language of the lease.
 Lease terms vary widely, and a thorough review of the agreement is the first step.

 - Is There a Quick and Easy Solution?
-Often, the tenant just needs a little time.
+Often the tenant just needs a little time.
 A simple short-term deferral of rent may be enough.
 Deals can be structured to allow the tenant to make up the deferred rent by the end of the calendar year, or by a certain date in the next calendar year.
 Some landlords have agreed to allow tenants to pay 50% of their rent for up to 90 days or have agreed to defer 100% of base rent while the tenants continue to pay all their triple net expenses.
 For more complex situations, the parties will need to be a bit more resourceful.
 Landlords might seek additional security, such as personal guarantees, in exchange for concessions.

 - Can the Tenant Sublet the Space?
 Where a simple deferral of rent is not enough, tenants will want to consider whether the lease allows them to assign or sublet the space (it usually does, with the landlord’s consent), and whether they should seek a subtenant to take over some or all of the premises.
 This may be difficult in the current market.
-And while a sublease might help alleviate immediate rent pressures, it generally does not eliminate them.
+And while a sublease might alleviate immediate rent pressures, it generally does not eliminate them.
 Tenants usually remain liable if a subtenant fails to pay rent.

 - What About Force Majeure?
 Much has been written about force majeure lately.
 Creative arguments notwithstanding, most force majeure clauses are not helpful.
 They often do not specifically reference pandemics as a justification for delaying performance, and even if some useful language exists, it may not apply to the payment of rent.
 Tenants similarly might seek refuge in California Civil Code section 1511, the statutory force majeure provision.
 But here again, applicability in a pandemic is far from clear.
 Much will turn on the specific facts and circumstances of the lease in question.

 - Does the Landlord Have Other Recourse?
 Landlords should determine if they can access the tenant’s security deposit to offset rent.
 Landlords also should check to see if any personal guarantees were executed with the lease.
-Even if the tenant has defenses under the lease for the payment of rent, the landlord might have personal recourse against one or more individuals that can provide significant leverage in any negotiations with the tenant.
+Even if the tenant has defenses under the lease to the payment of rent, the landlord might have personal recourse against one or more individuals that can provide significant leverage in any negotiations with the tenant.

 - Should the Tenant Walk Away?
 This is a big decision, but some tenants have no choice.
 The COVID-19 pandemic has already destroyed their business and they must dissolve or file bankruptcy.
 For tenants likely to survive, in addition to exposure to monetary damages, there are future credit implications to consider before abandoning the premises.
 This should be an option of last resort, and one taken only after careful consideration and consultation with legal counsel.
+It is generally better to negotiate a termination agreement.

 - What Can the Landlord Do if the Tenant Walks?
 If a tenant threatens to hand over the keys and stop paying rent, the landlord should consider its options and determine what legal remedies are available.
-While the landlord has a duty to mitigate its damages and will try to lease the premises to another tenant as soon as possible, in this market, that may be tough.
+While the landlord has a duty to mitigate its damages and will try to lease the premises to another tenant as soon as possible, that may be tough in this market.
 Until the landlord finds a new tenant, the prior tenant will probably be liable for unpaid rent (and other costs, such as attorney’s fees) until a new tenant is found.
 If the landlord pursues legal action and obtains an award of damages, the tenant could be liable for all unpaid rent that would have been earned until the time of the award, and for the balance of the lease term, less only any amount of rental loss that the tenant proves could have been reasonably avoided.
 This could be a substantial sum, but the landlord will need to evaluate whether any judgment against the tenant will ultimately be collectible.
 If the tenant has little or no assets, legal action may not be worthwhile.

 The attorneys at Higgs Fletcher & Mack are here to help both tenants and landlords adjust their leases while they navigate the COVID-19 pandemic.
 Please contact us for further guidance.